Hikmat-Yar/AVRNet/README.md

 ## 2. Setup
-You need to install Tensorflow (preferred 2.10) and some basic libraries including PIL, cv2, numpy, etc.
+You need to install Tensorflow (preferred 2.10) and some basic libraries including PIL, cv2, Scikit-learn, Pandas, numpy, etc.
 For installation used
 pip install -r requirements.txt